-The Grand-Hotel Giessbach is located near the famous Giessbach-waterfalls between the mountains and the Lake of Brienz.
+The Grand Hotel Giessbach is near the famous Giessbach-waterfalls between the mountains and the Lake of Brienz.

 Many visitors were rowed across the lake to the waterfalls around 1800 by the famous Brienz women rowers.
 The Giessbach-waterfalls were lit in the evening from 1840.

-The Grand-Hotel Giessbach was renovated by the architect Horace Edouard Davinet’s (1839-1922) in 1873, including its own gasworks, a large laundry, several baths, a number of bathrooms and a covered walkway in ‘foresto-rustico’ style.
+The Grand-Hotel Giessbach was renovated by the architect Horace Edouard Davinet’s (1839-1922) in 1873, including its gasworks, a large laundry, several baths, several bathrooms and a covered walkway in ‘foresto-rustico’ style.

 To make the hotel more accessible, the owners also built a funicular from the boat landing to the hotel in 1879.
 The first electric lights came on in 1884.
 The hotel closed in 1979, however.

-The foundation Giessbach acquired the Giessbach Hotel and its property, and a year later the hotel was reopened with the financial support of the office for preservation of historic buildings (Denkmalpflege).
+The foundation Giessbach acquired the Giessbach Hotel and its property.
+A year later, the hotel was reopened with the financial support of the office for the preservation of historic buildings (Denkmalpflege).